bloominstituteoftechnology/node-db-challenge/README.md

   id: 1,
   name: 'project name here',
   description: 'the project description',
-  completed: false, // or true, the database will return 1 for true and 0 for false
+  completed: false, // or true, the database will return 1 for true and 0 for false, extra code is required to convert a 1 to true and a 0 to false.
   tasks: [
     {
       id: 1,